ecoiahq/content-ops-starter/content/pages/pricing.md

           textAlign: center
       type: TitleBlock
     subtitle: >-
-      We offer set and flexible packages to build your brand, expand your reach and support your growth. , we have a solution that fits your goals—and your budget.
+      We offer both set and flexible packages designed to build your brand, expand your reach, and drive sustainable growth.
+Whatever your goals or budget, we have a solution tailored to your needs.
     plans:
       - title: Ecoia Foundation
         price: '£1,350'